makeabhishek/Wave-Equation/sensitivityKernel.md

 - Adjoint sources can be selectively windowed to isolate certain parts of the synthetic seismogram
 - The adjoint source will be fed in at receiver locations during an adjoint simulation
 - The resulting adjoint wavefield interacts with the forward wavefield to illuminate parts of the model that the misfit function is sensitive to

-# Sensitivity Kernel

-### What does "kernel" represent in integral kernel?
-In algebra, the term kernel of a homomorphism refers to the inverse image of the zero element.
-In functional analysis, there is the term "integral kernel".
-Examples are Possion kernel, Dirichlet kernel etc. \
-In simple language it denotes the inner part.
-According to dictionary, kernel is "the important, central part of anything".
-(This is the third meaning in Chambers Concise Dictionary).
-From O.E. cyrnel=corn,grain + dimin. suffix -el). \
-An integral kernel is, of course, **an integrable generalization** $𝐾(𝑥,𝑦)$ of a matrix $𝑀_{𝑗,𝑘}$.
-You could very loosely call this a "kernel" in the sense of the "core" of the formula for a integral linear operator.  \

-#### Fredholm integral equation
-A Fredholm equation is an integral equation in which the term containing the kernel function (defined below) has constants as integration limits.
-An inhomogeneous Fredholm equation of the first kind is written as \
-                  $g(t)=\int _{a}^{b}K(t,s)f(s)\,\mathrm ds$ \
- and the problem is, given the continuous kernel function $K$ and the function $g$, to find the function $f$.
-Fredholm equations arise naturally in the theory of signal processing, for example as the famous spectral concentration problem popularized by David Slepian.
-The operators involved are the same as linear filters.
-They also commonly arise in linear forward modeling and inverse problems. \

-+ The sensitivity kernel is an expression that relates a change in the acoustic field between a source and a receiver, to a local change in the medium property [1].

-+ Based on the adjoint-state (or Lagrangian multiplier) method, sensitivity kernels in FWI can be constructed by cross-correlating the forward and adjoint wavefields, which avoids direct calculation of the Jacobian matrices for (very) large-scale inversion practices (Plessix 2006; Métivier et al. 2013) [2].

-+ Sensitivity kernels of the coda provide the connection between a localized spatial perturbation of some propagation properties in the medium (e.g. wave speed, attenuation, scattering strength) and the changes of a certain waveform property that we observe in the coda.
-+ This means the sensitivity kernels solve the forward problem of predicting the effect of a medium change on the observable and are thus a tool to localize the perturbations in the Earth based on seismogram changes [3].
-+

-**Model parameters and discretisation** lets assume we have a square region of interest for which we want to perform inversion.
-We discretize the model into grids of 128 by 128 in the $X$ and $Y$ direction, which leads to 16,384 model parameters.